Another Shipment of Six Short-Period Giant Planets from TESS: Discussion

 \section{Discussion}

 The combination of precision, baseline, and cadence of \tess\ will provide the ability to create a magnitude-complete, self-consistent catalog of exoplanetary systems to investigate questions about formation and evolution, and directly test tentative trends seen in the current population \citep{Nelson:2017, Rodriguez:2021, IkwutUkwa:2022}.
 These six new hot and warm giant planets increase the current sample of systems with precise mass and eccentricity measurements.
 We first review our results on each system and then discuss the impact \tess\ has made on the field of giant exoplanets.
 In all six systems, we see no significant inflation ($R_P$ $>$1.5 \rsun).
+We also see some significant reddening for TOI-2152 and TOI-2497 from our global fit (see Table \ref{tab:exofast_stellar}).